DiegoDev2/Fleet/README.md

 ```
 ### Adding New Tools

-- Open `lib/tools.go` and add the new tool to the list of available tools.
+- Open `lib/structTool.go`,`lib/toolStruc.go` and add the new tool and version toool to the list of available tools.

 - Create a formula for the tool in the `formulas/` directory.